+Country Norway

+Funding organisation The Research Council of Norway (RCN)

+National contact person Thorbjørn Gilberg Tel.: +47 22037433 thgi@rcn.no

+Overall Funding commitment [€] 1,000,000

+Funding Distribution per Topic, if applicable [€] Topic 1: - Topic 2: 1,000,000

+Maximum funding per grant awarded to a project [€] 400,000

+Eligibility of partners Eligible partners are research institutions, list of institutions .
+Eligible are also industry partners in accordance with the conditions for awarding state aid.

+Eligibility of costs, Funding is provided within the remit of the portfolio Land-based food, the

+types and their caps environment and bioresources (Norwegian only).

+Submission of the N/A

+proposal at national

+level before the

+submission deadline

+Submission of other N/A

+information at

+national level before the submission

+deadline

-Country Norway Funding organisation The Research Council og Norway (RCN) National contact person Thorbjørn Gilberg Tel.: +47 22037433 thgi@rcn.no Overall Funding commitment [€] 1,000,000 Funding Distribution per Topic, if applicable [€] Topic 1: - Topic 2: 1,000,000 Maximum funding per grant awarded to a project [€] 400,000 Eligibility of partners Eligible partners are approved research organisations Eligible are also industry partners in accordance with the conditions for awarding state aid.
-Eligibility of costs, types and their caps See 'Further guidance' below Submission of the proposal at national level before the submission deadline N/A Submission of other information at national level before the submission deadline N/A Further guidance Selected projects for funding will be required to register the project with the RCN in the standard format for research projects under the general guidelines for research projects
+Further guidance Selected projects for funding will be required to register the project with the RCN in the standard format for research projects under the general guidelines for research institutions.